FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/creating_op_modes/Creating-and-Running-an-Op-Mode-(Android-Studio).rst

 ~~~~~~~~~~~~~~~

 A great way to learn how to program a robot is to examine the sample op
-modes that are included with the FTC Android Studio project folder.
+modes that are included with the Android Studio project folder.
 You
 can locate these files in the FtcRobotController module in the package
 ``org.firstinspires.ftc.robotcontroller.external.samples``.